 Choosing bottom paint has become a rather complex subject as a result of environmental issues, modern chemistry, usage characterizes, and the conditions of your local waters.
 We have noticed a distinct difference in growth on boats in Red Brook Harbor verses those in West Falmouth Harbor, for example.
 Differences in the speed boats travel and how often they are used should also be factored into the decision.

-Bottom paints can be broken into two basic categories.
-Hard, or contact leaching paints dry to a porous film that is loaded with biocides.
+Until recently, bottom paints could be broken into two basic categories: Hard, or contact leaching paints dry to a porous film that is loaded with biocides.
 These biocides leach out of the paint over the course of the season, killing and preventing growth on your boat’s bottom.
 Once the biocide is all gone, or when the bottom dries out such as being hauled for the season, the remaining paint remains intact but has no more antifouling capability.
 Hard paints have the advantage of being resistant to rubbing and abrasion, and they can be sanded to reduce drag and make the boat faster.

 Ablative paints wear away and erode as they pass through the water, providing an unstable surface for marine growth and delivering biocides more efficiently than hard paints.
 There are several types of ablative paints, but all wear away either through chemical reactions or the physical action of the water over the surface of the bottom.
 These paints work best in high growth waters and, for the mast part, their longevity is related to how thickly the paint is applied.

-We carry all major marine brands of paint, but Interlux, Pettit, West Marine and Seahawk brands have been the most popular.
-They all now have single-year ablative paints in water base and oil base, they all offer several varieties of multi-year paints, and now offer more environmentally friendly, copper-free antifouling paints.
+We will carry SLIPS as soon as it becomes commercially available, and we sell all major marine brands of paint.
+Interlux and Pettit brands have been the most popular.
+They have single-year ablative paints in water base and oil base, they offer several varieties of multi-year paints, and now offer more environmentally friendly, copper-free antifouling paints.

 We are available to discuss the merits of any and all brands and types of paints and would be happy to make recommendations as to which paint might be the best long-term value for your boat.
 If you are considering a different paint from seasons past please call to check for compatibility as additional preparation may be required.
 If you’d like to do some research on your own, consider the following links to manufacturers offering